ncpi-fhir/ncpi-api-fhir-service/README.md

 very user/developer friendly.
 This is temporary as we are still working on the NCPI infrastructure and server authentication.
 Please bear with us!**

-### Two Layer Authentication
-In order to interact with the FHIR servers in any of the environments, you will need to go through two levels of authentication:

-1. Authenticate to gain access to the server's environment
+In order to interact with the FHIR servers in any of the environments, you will need to authenticate with a Google account to gain access to the server's environment.
-2. Authenticate with the server to gain access to the server's data

-### Access Instructions

-#### Request Access
+### Request Access

 You will do these steps only one time.